 An athletic trainer is a licensed healthcare professional specializing in the prevention, examination, diagnosis, treatment, and rehabilitation of emergent, acute, or chronic injuries and medical conditions that occur during sports activity or to athletes in general.

 Athletic trainers are often contracted to provide coverage for home events and practices across a wide range of sports specialties, including football, track and field, baseball, basketball, wrestling, and more.
 Athletic trainers may also travel with teams to away games and events as well.

 In many cases, athletic trainers are part of a larger sports medicine program offered by an area hospital or healthcare group.
-Syracuse Area Health is proud to have built a robust athletic training program that includes athletic trainer Megan Neemann, MS, ATC, LAT, who works constantly with young athletes to ensure their safety and help them achieve their athletic goals.
+Syracuse Area Health is proud to have built a robust athletic training program that includes athletic trainers Megan Neemann, MS, LAT, ATC and Martika Baratta, MS, LAT, ATC who work constantly with young athletes to ensure their safety and help them achieve their athletic goals.

 How can you communicate with our athletic trainers?